 In early 2005, the Greenway Stewards decided to formalize the process and as a result, the Hansville Greenway Association was formed with the mission, “To preserve natural areas and wildlife on the northern Kitsap Peninsula for the benefit of future generations.”

 The goals of the Association are to:

-- Provide a continuous recreational trail system from Puget Sound to Hood Canal that links neighborhoods with natural areas and recreational areas
+> Provide a continuous recreational trail system from Puget Sound to Hood Canal linking neighborhoods with natural areas and recreational areas

 The Hansville Greenway Association (HGA) provides stewardship services for the Greenway in cooperation with Kitsap County Parks and Recreation Department.
 The HGA evolved from an unincorporated association of community volunteers known as the Hansville Greenway Committee which was formed to implement the 1993 Hansville Community Plan.
 This led to the establishment of the Hansville Greenway.
 The HGA continues to provide development, stewardship and maintenance services for the Greenway.
 The association functions as a project under the non-profit umbrella of the Great Peninsula Conservancy.

 Officers for 2019

 There are two other positions that merit mention here: The Project Manager is Howie O’Brien and the Webmaster is Art Ellison.
 Any other person who attends meetings and/or participates in the management of the Greenway is considered a member.